xBimTeam/XbimCobieExpress/README.md

 ### 2. Converting IFCs to COBIe spreadheets

 This is a more sophisticated example where we convert an IFC to COBie.
-Here we're using some built in mappings, but these can all be over-ridden in the `IfcToCoBieExpressExchanger` constructor.
+Here we're using some built-in mappings, but these can all be over-ridden in the `IfcToCoBieExpressExchanger` constructor.
 See `OutPutFilters` and [CobieAttributes.config](Xbim.CobieExpress.Exchanger/IfcToCOBieExpress/CobieAttributes.config)

 ```csharp